Brian Moran (baseball): Miami Marlins

 On November 12, 2018, Moran signed a minor league deal with the Miami Marlins with an invite to spring training.
 He was assigned to Triple-A New Orleans to start the 2019 season.
 On September 3, the Marlins selected Moran's contract and promoted him to the major leagues.
 Moran made his major league debut on September 5 versus the Pittsburgh Pirates, pitching one scoreless inning in relief while striking out one batter and earning the win.
 The strikeout was of his brother Colin.
 The Moran brother match up was the first time since 1900 that a brother faced off against his sibling in his major league debut.
 Moran was designated for assignment on January 15, 2020, and released on January 17.

 Toronto Blue Jays

 On February 7, 2020, Moran signed a minor league deal with the Toronto Blue Jays.
 He made his Blue Jays debut on July 25, recording two outs.

-Second stint with Marlins
+Miami Marlins (second stint)

 On August 2, 2020, Moran was claimed off waivers by the Miami Marlins.

-On October 28, 2020, after being activated from the 60-day injured list, Moran was designated for assignment—which he rejected—and became a free agent.
+On October 28, after being activated from the 60-day injured list, Moran was designated for assignment—which he rejected—and became a free agent.